Editor’s Note: This post has been updated with new links and fresh content. 😉

 Have you covered all the stages from Awareness to Prospecting to Lead Nurturing to Purchase?

 As the examples in this article showed, knowing your Facebook marketing funnel can help deliver highly relevant ads to your potential customers at every stage.

-Understanding the interests, problems, and expectations of every single audience (from strangers to brand ambassadors) also ensures that your offers reach the right person at the right time and help increase sales.
+You’ll need to understand the interests, problems, and expectations of every single audience, from strangers to brand ambassadors.
+This knowledge can help your offers reach the right person at the right time and help increase sales.

 What does your Facebook marketing funnel look like?
 We’d love to hear about your approach to managing a successful conversion funnel.